Julius Motteler: Socialist beginnings

 The next year he lost his job with "Wolf & Kirsten" who objected to his election campaigning, and joined "Spinn- und Webgenossenschaft Ernst Stehfest & Co", still in Crimmitschau, working as a buyer.
-He was not alone in losing his job for political reasons, and his new employer was a co-operative enterprise, founded on 8 July 1867 by a number of textile workers who had lost their previous jobs for political campaigning.
-The sector and the region were booming, and the new enterprise was initially successful, but it closed through insolvency in 1876.
+He was not alone in losing his job for political reasons, and his new employer was a co-operative enterprise, founded on 8 July 1867 by a number of textile workers who had lost their previous jobs for political campaigning. he sector and the region were booming, and the new enterprise was initially successful, but it closed through insolvency in 1876.
 Motteler had stood as a guarantor for the cooperative.